MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Remove-AzureRmTrafficManagerEndpoint.md

 PS C:\>Remove-AzureRmTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type AzureEndpoints
 ```

-This command removes the azure_2 endpoint named contoso from the profile named ContosoProfile in the resource group named ResourceGroup11.
+This command removes the Azure endpoint named contoso from the profile named ContosoProfile in the resource group named ResourceGroup11.

 ## PARAMETERS

 ### -Confirm
-psdx_confirmdesc
+Prompts you for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter